Do it Now in Science

 - Key word spread: lots of key words on the board and students have to write a paragraph using as many key words as possible.
 Click here for an example

 - What’s wrong and why?
-There is an incorrect diagram on the board that students must re-draw and label to make it correct e.g. incorrect electric circuit
+There is an incorrect diagram on the board that students must re-draw and label to make it correct e.g. incorrect electric circuit.
+Make sure you then spend enough time showing students what the right answer is.

 - What was the question?
 There are answers or key words on the board and students must write the questions.

 - Odd one out and why?
-Teacher gives 3 items – could be pictures.
+Teacher shows 3 items – could be pictures.
 Pupils must find the odd one out and explain why.

 - Start of topic.
 Mind map – what do you know already?

 - Highlight it!
 Give students some text and ask them to highlight a specific type of word e.g. fuels/living things.
-It’s great AFL.
+It’s a great way for you to ‘see’ their thinking and to identify errors/misconceptions.

 - Clearly defined lesson objectives